cckim47/kimlab/rnaseq/alignAndModel/README.md

 ## Other parameters

 A number of parameters are hard-coded into the header of each wrapper, and should be modified to suit your environment.
-These include paths to relevant indices, genome files, and annotation (gtf) files; output directory names; input directory names; and CPU threads, in some cases.
+These include paths to relevant indices, genome files, and annotation (gtf) files; output directory names; input directory names; CPU threads; and sample-specific metrics such as average read length, in some cases.

 ## Contributors